osilander/203.311/Week4/Week4.md

 # Some simple statistics about your files
 # these will list the numbers in basepairs
 # e.g. total bp, etc.
+# here, stats is a *subcommand* of seqkit
+# this also means it won't tab-complete (as it is a subcommand)
 seqkit stats *fastq.gz
 ```